CodinGame/Contribute-Help/pages/bot-programming/gitc.md

 **If you know the basics of programming, you can write bots.**

+If this is your very first experience with bot programming on CodinGame, it is recommended to look into [Coders Strike Back game](/pages/bot-programming/csb.md) first.

-_Disclaimer: this guide below by [CG]Thibaud aims at showing how easy and straightforward it can be to get started into a bot programming game.
-There are plenty of classic algorithms to use in bot programming, however it's not the focus here._
+_Disclaimer: this guide below by [CG]Thibaud aims at showing how easy and straightforward it can be to get started into a bot programming game, using [Ghost in the Cell](https://www.codingame.com/multiplayer/bot-programming/ghost-in-the-cell) as an example.
+There are plenty of classic algorithms you can use in bot programming, however it's not the focus here._

-Even this guide contains a few Java snippets, it is language-agnostic.
+Even if this guide contains a few Java snippets, it is language-agnostic.

-# Understanding the game
+## Understanding the game

 First things first: play the default code to see what the game is about visually.
 Then you can quickly scan the statement for the main pieces of information.
 You don't need to worry about details right now.